pahansen95/chat-markdown/README.md

   --topp=FLOAT_VALUE                 Set a custom top_p value for the AI chat responses.
                                      (Overwrites the personality preset top_p value.)

-  --reverse                          Reverse the Roles of the AI and the User in the Chat.

   --verbose                          Enable verbose logging.
   --debug                            Enable debug logging.